mbialoru/timebox/docs/naming_convention.md

     the function should clearly hint what it does.
 Each method / function name should begin with a verb.

-    * Suffixes are sometimes useful.
-For example,
-        * Count- the current count of the counter.
-        * Key- the key value.

     * Prefixes are sometimes useful.
 For example,
-        * get- get value.
+      * Get- get value.
-        * set- set value.
+      * Set- set value.

     The same name convention is used as that for the class names.
     ```cpp
-    int getValue();
+    int GetValue();
     int SolveEquation();
     ```

     The first character of function / method argument names should be lower case.
-All words starting after the first letter should be the upper case with class names.
+All words starting after the first letter should be the upper case - camelCase

     ```cpp
-    int PerimeterRectangle(int lengthRectangle, int widthRectangle);
+    int ConnectToDatabase(int accessMode, std::string databaseAddress);
     ```

 * Variables
     When the variables are declared dynamically using the new keyword or if the variables are declared as class attributes then they take memory from the heap and when the variables are created in a C++ program, the memory is allocated from the program stack.

-    * The variable name should begin with an alphabet.
+    * The variable name should begin with an alphabet ASCII character, rest should follow snake_case rule.
-    * Digits may be used but only after the alphabet.
+    * Digits may be used in the variable name but only after letter.
     * No special symbols can be used in variable names except for the underscore(‘_’).
     * No keywords can be used for variable names.